Veiled Chameleon for sale

 Vertical space is most important and a cage size of 36 inches by 24 inches by 36 to 48 inches tall should be used (the bigger and taller the better).
 Because veiled chameleons and panther chameleons for sale like to climb high up off the ground to the height is of utmost importance.
 Most importantly, if possible, an outdoor cage can be used when the weather is warm enough, as long as overheating is prevented.

-Cleanliness in the cage is vital to preventing bacterial or mold growth.
+Cleanliness in the Chameleon cage for sale is vital to preventing bacterial or mold growth.
 Using paper towels or newspaper to line the cage makes cleaning easy and a reptile dirt mixture can be placed on top.
 Do not use wood chips or any other substrate.
 Because this type of substrate could be accidentally ingested and cause blockages.

 Provide lots of sturdy non-toxic plants and branches.
 Ficus trees have often been used in chameleon housing but they require some caution as the sap can be irritating.

 Other plants you could try include pothos, hibiscus, and dracaena.
 Artificial plants and artificial vines may also be added.
 A varying selection of branches should be provided, making sure there are secure perches at different levels and temperatures within the cage for your chameleon to climb on.
+Be sure to plan whatever you are adding to your habitat before purchasing your veiled chameleon for sale.

-veiled chameleon for sale
+baby veiled chameleon

 Veiled Chameleon Behavior and Temperament